 - Common errors when generating options

-Exercise: “The Downsize”, as a main board director, try to persuade two junior department heads to lose some of their people as part of a cost cutting exercise.
-Will you achieve your goal or will your colleagues get their way – no losses!
+Exercise: Four participants.
+“The Downsize”, as a main board director, try to persuade two junior department heads to lose some of their people as part of a cost cutting exercise.
+Will you achieve your goal or will your colleagues get their way instead!